codingPhuc/IRL-learning-value-2/collage/Golden  West/Semester at golden  West.md

 #### Question  to ask

 Could you provide a general weekly overview of what topics we'll be covering?
 I'd like to preview and pace my self-study accordingly. ?

 Can I see a sample of what a typical pre-class assignment or lab report looks like?
 I’d like to make sure I’m clear on your expectations early on ?
 Like a Video of the lab exercise in class for example
 How many hours per day or week would you recommend spending on self-study and review outside of class?

-Beyond the OpenStax textbook and the assigned videos, are there any websites, YouTube channels, or resources you recommend for better understanding the material?

 What are some habits or strategies that you’ve seen successful students use in this class?
+What are the recommended time for self studying ?

 Do you use the same lecture slides each semester, and are they posted ahead of class?

 Will we get feedback on our lab reports, or just a grade?

 Are they multiple choice, short answer, written response, or a combination?
 Are they focused more on memorization or application/critical thinking?